To get the best deal, compare multiple lenders and their offers before deciding

 Cons

-• the appraised value or estimated cost of construction and works is always determined by appraisers employed by Novo Banco and certified by the CMVM.
-This can add additional costs and extend the duration of the mortgage process
+• the appraised value or estimated cost of construction is determined exclusively by Novo Banco's appraisers, certified by the CMVM.
+This can add extra costs and lengthen the mortgage process

 Pros